singhmohancs/singhmohancs/README.md

+### Hi there! 👋

-👋 Hi there!
-I'm a Chandigarh-based web developer with expertise in JavaScript, ReactJS, AngularJS, Node.js, Laravel, PHP, WordPress, Webflow, Lambda Functions, Webhooks, MySQL, MongoDB, HTML, CSS, and React Native.
-I have over a decade of experience in the software development industry and have worked closely with CTOs and CEOs to deliver tailored enterprise solutions and transform ideas into real products.
+- 🏡 I'm a Chandigarh-based Full Stack developer.
+- 👷‍♂️ I have over a decade of experience in the software development industry and have worked closely with CTOs and CEOs to deliver tailored enterprise solutions and transform ideas into real products.

+### Expertise and Skils:
+- JavaScript
+- ReactJS
+- AngularJS
+- React Native
+- Node.js
+- Laravel
+- PHP
+- WordPress
+- Webflow
+- Lambda Functions
+- Webhooks
+- MySQL, MongoDB
+- HTML, CSS

 Throughout my career, I have collaborated with startups and companies, leveraging my technical skills to create innovative software solutions.
 I am passionate about building high-quality, scalable applications that meet the unique needs of each project.